bloominstituteoftechnology/iOS-Build-Sprint-4/README.md

 ### Medication Tracking
 #### Description
 - Track medications and when they should be taken or administered.

-### Home Mortgage Calculator
-#### Description
-- Enter basic information about a house purchase and loan info to create a breakdown of the loan for its entire life (monthly payments of principal + interest).
-Graphs could be shown to visualize the loan details.
-Perhaps even allow for different loan specs to be compared on a given house purchase to see how they compare.

 ### Photo De-Duping
 #### Description